Our Services

 Helpful Resources

-Sudden swelling of the lips, face, or throat is often angioedema caused by allergic histamine reactions, ACE inhibitor blood pressure medicines, hereditary C1 inhibitor deficiency, or sometimes no clear trigger, and it is an emergency if breathing or swallowing are affected.
+Sudden swelling of the lips, face, or throat—known as angioedema—can be caused by allergic histamine reactions, ACE inhibitor blood pressure medications, hereditary C1 inhibitor deficiency, or unknown triggers.
+It becomes a medical emergency when breathing or swallowing is affected.

 While angioedema can sometimes be mild and short-lived, it can also become serious, especially if it affects breathing.
 Understanding why angioedema occurs and what to do next can help you stay calm, act quickly, and protect your health.